 Chainsaws are dangerous pieces of equipment that can cause loss of limb or life with careless use.
 Several individuals in FNR, even those with years of experience, have had "close calls" with a chainsaw.
 While training does not eliminate the danger associated with chainsaw use, it dramatically reduces that danger by both demonstrating the proper felling and limbing techniques and identifying those situations where extra care must be used.

 This training is typically divided into multiple sessions (i.e., levels) or a multi-day program depending on the certifying organization.
 Most certifications are not transferable among organizations.
 In all cases, initial levels provide background and minimal experience in tree felling techniques and basic operation and maintenance of a chainsaw.
 More advanced levels build upon tree felling techniques for deifficult and/or leaning trees, bucking downed trees, handling "spring poles" and other more potentially challenging/dangerous situations.

-All FNR staff, graduate and undergraduate students, and employees who operate chainsaws in the course of research, teaching, or outreach activities, or as part of employment or student club activities, are required to take the basic level of chainsaw training.
+All FNR staff, graduate and undergraduate students, and employees who operate chainsaws in the course of research, teaching, or outreach activities, or as part of employment or student club activities, are encouraged to take at least a basic level of chainsaw training.
 Advanced training is also encouraged.

 On Campus Training:

 Off Campus Training: